jech/galene/galene-install.md

 serve as relays for traffic.
 TURN is a superset of STUN: no STUN server is necessary if one or more TURN servers are available.

-Galène includes an IPv4-only TURN server, which is controlled by the `-turn` command-line option.
+Galene includes an IPv4-only TURN server, which is controlled by the `-turn` command-line option.
 It has the following behaviour:

   * if its value is set to the empty string `""`, then the built-in server